Meyer Handelman Co. Invests $405,000 in ServiceNow, Inc. (NYSE:NOW)

 ServiceNow (NYSE:NOW – Get Free Report) last announced its earnings results on Wednesday, January 24th.
 The information technology services provider reported $3.11 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.77 by $0.34.
 The business had revenue of $2.44 billion for the quarter, compared to analyst estimates of $2.40 billion.
 ServiceNow had a net margin of 19.30% and a return on equity of 12.33%.
 The company’s revenue for the quarter was up 25.6% compared to the same quarter last year.
 During the same period last year, the firm posted $0.88 earnings per share.
 As a group, equities analysts predict that ServiceNow, Inc. will post 5.64 EPS for the current year.

-NOW has been the topic of a number of recent research reports.
-William Blair restated an “outperform” rating on shares of ServiceNow in a research note on Thursday, October 26th.
-Truist Financial upped their target price on shares of ServiceNow from $700.00 to $750.00 and gave the stock a “hold” rating in a research note on Thursday.
-UBS Group upped their target price on shares of ServiceNow from $865.00 to $885.00 and gave the stock a “buy” rating in a research note on Thursday.
-TheStreet upgraded shares of ServiceNow from a “c+” rating to a “b-” rating in a research note on Friday, December 8th.
-Finally, Barclays upped their target price on shares of ServiceNow from $765.00 to $870.00 and gave the stock an “overweight” rating in a research note on Tuesday, January 23rd.
+Several brokerages have recently issued reports on NOW.
+Guggenheim reissued a “buy” rating and set a $657.00 price target on shares of ServiceNow in a research report on Thursday, October 19th.
+Piper Sandler upped their target price on shares of ServiceNow from $750.00 to $830.00 and gave the stock an “overweight” rating in a research note on Thursday.
+StockNews.com initiated coverage on shares of ServiceNow in a research note on Thursday, October 5th.
+They set a “buy” rating on the stock.
+Stifel Nicolaus upped their target price on shares of ServiceNow from $740.00 to $820.00 and gave the stock a “buy” rating in a research note on Thursday.
+Finally, Citigroup upped their target price on shares of ServiceNow from $862.00 to $896.00 and gave the stock a “buy” rating in a research note on Friday.
 Two research analysts have rated the stock with a hold rating and twenty-four have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus target price of $750.93.

 Check Out Our Latest Stock Analysis on NOW